Frank Beck (British Army officer): Early life and career

 Born in Oxwick, Norfolk, Beck was the son of Edmund Beck, land agent to the British royal family at Sandringham.
 Educated at Norfolk County School, North Elmham, he inherited his father's position on the King's estate, serving as Land Agent at Sandringham to Edward VII when Prince of Wales, 1891–1901, and when King, 1901–10; and to King George V from 1910 until the First World War.
 He was appointed a Member of the Royal Victorian Order (4th Class) in 1901, and created a Knight of the Order of St Olav by the King of Norway in 1906.

 Beck was instrumental in the formation of the Sandringham Company of Volunteers ("E" Company, 5th Battalion Norfolk Regiment, Territorial Force), which included grooms, gardeners, farm labourers and household staff from the King's estates.
-Beck raised the company as a Volunteer Force unit in 1906.
+Beck raised the company as a Volunteer Force unit in 1906, with his commission as captain dated 19 May; he was commissioned a captain in the Territorial Force on 1 April 1908.